SchrodingerZhu/area-exam-survey/writing/typst/openning.typ

   )
   v(1cm)
   text[
     There have always been ghosts in the machine.
 Random segments of code, that have grouped together to form unexpected protocols.
-Unanticipated, these free radicals engender questions of free will, creativity, and even the nature of what we might call the soul (I, Robot).
+Unanticipated, these free radicals engender questions of free will, creativity, and even the nature of what we might call the soul. #h(1fr)(I, Robot)
   ]
 }